Formulation and calibration of CATKE, a one-equation parameterization for microscale ocean mixing: CATKE formulation

-The second objective of our convective mixing length formulation is to correctly predict $h(t)$.
+The second objective of our convective mixing length formulation is to correctly predict the evolution of $h$.
 For this we introduce a model for ``penetrative mixing'' \textit{below} the convective mixed layer associated with convective plumes that plunge through the mixed layer and penetrate into the strongly stratified region below.
-The ``empirical law of convection'' \cite{large1994oceanic, siebesma2007combined, van2018kpp, souza2020uncertainty, souza2022flux} is the observation, robust across a wide range of convective conditions, that penetrative fluxes at the penetration level $z_p$ scale with \beq \overline{w' b'} \, |_{z=z_p} \sim - Q_b \qquad \text{such that} \qquad h^2 \sim \frac{Q_b t}{N^2} \com \eeq for initially constant buoyancy gradient $N^2$ and constant $Q_b$.
+The ``empirical law of convection'' \cite{large1994oceanic, siebesma2007combined, van2018kpp, souza2020uncertainty, souza2022flux} is the observation, robust across a wide range of convective conditions, that penetrative fluxes at the penetration level $z_p$ scale with \beq \overline{w' b'} \, |_{z=z_p} \sim - J_b \qquad \text{such that} \qquad h^2 \sim \frac{J_b t}{N^2} \com \eeq for initially-constant buoyancy gradient $N^2$ and constant buoyancy flux $J_b$.